VigneshVeerasamy/sessionsamplerepo/README.md

 This creates a new brach with given name having files of parent branch.
 - `git branch`
 Prints the list of branch.
+- `git checkout branchname`
+This jumps to the specified branch.
+- `git pull`
+This gets the latest file/code changes from github/portal to local machine of current working branch.

 ### note:
 we can keep any name to branch.